chelahmy/harubi/README.md

 ## Controller

 In harubi, a controller is usually a closure implemention wrapped in a beat() call.
 Every controller implements a model's action.
 It is the duty of a controller to make all necessary database queries and form the response for the action as requested.
-The controller is expected to return an array of records, but not necessarilly.
+The controller is expected to return results in an array, but not necessarilly.

 If a controller is a closure then you may be tricked to see that a beat() is a controller such as in the model example above, but the beat() is not the controller.
 A controller can be implemented as a function for reuse in other beat() calls.